When the air turns crisp, it’s time for a fall family adventure in Butte County.

 Get Some Apples To-Go from Noble Orchards

 Before the pumpkin search begins, you should first head up the ridge to pick fresh-from-the-tree apples at the popular Noble Orchards in Paradise.
-First established in 1921, Noble Orchards is one of the last remaining apple orchards in Butte County.
-While the November 2018 Camp Fire destroyed their cold storage facility, the trees survived and are now laden with delicious, fresh apples.
+Established in 1921, Noble Orchards is one of the last remaining apple orchards in Butte County.
+Even though the November 2018 Camp Fire destroyed their cold storage facility, the trees survived and are still laden with fresh apples.

 Enjoy Farm Animals and Hayrides at TJ Farms